 Today, we have the pleasure of sitting down with UK author Deborah Jay.
 Deborah is going to tell us a bit about her writing process, her inspiration and will share some of her work with us.

-I hope you enjoy this installment of 20 Questions.
+Please enjoy this edition of 20 Questions:

 Q1) When did you first realize you wanted to be a writer?

 Probably back when I was about nine, when I started teaching myself to type by copying pages from books.
 I also began writing my first novel at that age – a children’s book titled ‘Samantha, the Adventurous Poodle’ (why, I don’t know, it just came to me), which only got as far as three chapters when I realised I didn’t have a plot.

 After that, I tried a few variations – a comic book (The Adventures of Galloper) with self-drawn pictures, though I freely admit I’m no artist, and then a serial, written longhand as we did in those days, with a friend at school.
 We wrote alternate chapters, featuring ourselves as footballer’s wives (we both supported the local team).
 She wrote the emotional stuff, I wrote adventures – perhaps you can see where this is going…

 Then later at University, I returned to novel writing and haven’t looked back since.

 Q2) How long does it typically take you to write a book?

 I’m not fast, a book will take me anything from one to three years.
 In my defence, I write epic-sized books, 150K to 200K words, which is two or three times the size of a regular book.
 I also run my own business (training competition horses), which is very full time and sometimes leaves me unable to find any writing time for weeks on end during the busy season.

 Q3) What is your work schedule like when you’re writing?